Yorko/mlcourse.ai/_sources/book/topic02/assignment02_analyzing_cardiovascular_desease_data_solution.md

 1. Median BMI in the sample is within boundaries of normal values.
 2. Women's BMI is on average higher then men's.
-3. Healthy people have, on average, higher BMI than ill people.
+3. Healthy people have higher median BMI than ill people.
 4. In the segment of healthy and non-drinking men BMI is closer to the norm than in the segment of healthy and non-drinking women

 **Answer:** 2 and 4